bishaldsrija08/mccPythonBhadra/README.md

 ## Day 15: Revision of all topics covered so far. {Reviewing and reinforcing concepts learned in previous days. + Practice problems.}

 ## Day 16: Revision of loops (for and while loops). {Revisiting loop concepts, solving problems involving loops.}

 ## Day 17: Revision of functions. {Revisiting function concepts, solving problems involving functions.}

 ## Day 18: Nested loops. {Understanding and implementing nested loops for complex iterations.}

 ## Day 19: Nested loop problems. {Solving problems that require the use of nested loops.}

+## Day 20: Sets and Tuples in Python. {Understanding sets and tuples, their properties, and basic operations.}